murgurgulor/the-murgurgu-lore/src/site/notes/TTRPG/SRD/Call of Cthulhu/Magic/Summon-Bind Efreeti.md

 > ###### Spell Description
 > **Summon Efreeti**
 > Costs 1d4 Sanity.
 Each Magic Point invested gives a 10% chance of success.
-> Upon success, a Fire Vampire arrives after 20 minutes, streaking from the sky like a ball of fire.
+> Upon success, an Efreeit arrives after 20 minutes, streaking from the sky like a ball of fire.
 After summoning, the caster can immediately try to bind the Efreeti.
 Failure incurs the Efreeti's wrath.
 >
 > **Bind Efreeti**
 > Costs 1 Sanity.
 Make an Opposed POW check vs. Efreeti.
 On a win, bind the Efreeti to perform a task for you.
 After this it will return to its home dimension.